ClimateCompatibleGrowth/CORE-WESM/docs/index.rst

 .. warning::
-   The current CORE-WESM version can be considered a minimal viable product (MVP) with several limitations.
-It aims to provide the foundations for further development, in particular the integration of county-specific data and county energy plans as and when developed.
+   The current CORE-WESM version – as any energy model – has limitations that are important to understand before using the model.

 Scope of this documentation